 Tivoli’s nine boutique hotels make up the only accommodation in Souq Waqif and a stay in at least one of these opulent Arabic properties is a must for anyone wishing to experience the Old Doha, where age old customs and a rich merchant heritage are preserved amidst a towering skyline.

 Such is the design concept, each is within walking distance of another, allowing for easy access to all facilities.
-This set up differs from traditional all-inclusive style hotel, it is purposely so; a swimming pool, spa and a number of specialty restaurants are peppered between the nine Souq Waqif properties.
+Though this set up differs from traditional all-inclusive style hotel, it is purposely so; a swimming pool, spa and a number of specialty restaurants are peppered between the nine Souq Waqif properties.
 By maintaining the layout of traditional structures within the souq, the hotels themselves embody the essence of the sprawling marketplace.
 Dashing across the cobbled square for breakfast in Al Bidda’s domed stained-glass dining hall, followed by a leisurely swim at Al Mirqab is hardly a hassle!
 Rather, this unique layout provides a bespoke experience which provides unparalleled access to the city’s vibrant cultural, historic and commercial hub.

-For a true Souq Waqif experience, we relocated to Al Jasra, located in the heart of Souq Waqif.
+For a true Souq Waqif experience, we relocated to Al Jasra, in the heart of Souq Waqif.
 Offering a slice of serenity amidst the bustle of the market, a modern lobby gives way to an intimate lounge area where Arabic coffee is in plentiful supply.
 Its 22 suites balance luxury with the complete privacy of a spacious, fully serviced apartment which includes a small kitchen, lounge and office area.
 With personalised pastries awaiting guests and a shower big enough to cartwheel in (yes, really), our stay was truly impeccable down to the finest of details.

 Authenticity is maintained across all of Tivoli’s hotels; from preserving architecture, celebrating local cuisine to enshrining Qatari hospitality into every hotel lobby.
 No room, or suite is decorated the same and with 183 to choose from, you really are spoiled for choice.
+Tivoli’s boutique hotels are also just a 15-minute drive from Hamad International Airport – perfect for those wishing to make a short stopover as part of a longer trip, and still absorb the essence of this refreshing and culturally rich city.

 Where to Eat